Blog

 What Happens If You Don't Register for SIL by July 2026?

 From 1 July 2026, every provider delivering Supported Independent Living (SIL) supports must commence transition to be registered with the NDIS Quality and Safeguards Commission.
 There are no exemptions from the requirement.
-Providers who have commenced registration are expected to be permitted to continue delivering supports while their application is processed, but this is subject to transition guidance still being finalised by the Commission.
+Unregistered providers currently providing SIL will be permitted to continue delivering SIL supports while their application is processed, but this is subject to transitional requirements.
+As part of the reforms, a new registration group, 0138 – Assistance with Supported Independent Living (SIL) will be introduced from 1 July 2026.

 If you are currently delivering SIL without registration, this article explains exactly what happens if you do not register, what it means for your participants, and what enforcement the NDIS Commission can take.